 This brings us to esports media and reputation.
 A number of the larger esports brands are recognised as strong engages with the community, with minimal scandal.
 Organisations like Team SoloMid (TSM), Team Liquid, Fnatic and Cloud 9 are examples of successful brands, in no small part to their managed reputation among the community.
 That being said, even these large organisations are not without reputational fault; all have had their own minor (and major) media storms.
 The issue is always the same: All reported cases where a player/staff member of an organisation has publicly spoken out about their unhappiness, the reputational risk management has been entirely reactionary.

 “We are sad to say that we (Organisation) and (Player) have parted ways…”

-Some of the recent and largest scandals among esports communities have been centred on a player’s distasteful exit from a team: Dardoch from Team Liquid (League of Legends), xQc from Dallas Fuel (Overwatch League) & kNg from Immortals (CSGO).
+Some of the recent and largest scandals among esports communities have been centred on a player’s distasteful exit from a team: Dardoch from Team Liquid (League of Legends), xQc from Dallas Fuel (Overwatch League) & kNg from Immortals (CS:GO).
 In each incident, the player’s behaviour was not surprising to the community; players that had faced them in public matches knew of their temperamental personalities.
-We can only assume each team had signed the respective players based on their skill ceiling.
+We can only assume each team had signed the respective players based on their skill ceiling, and not on their perceived public image.
 The next logical step would be to understand the player, and what causes them to lash out; provide them guidance and support.
 Based on the fallout, it indicated a lack of strategic planning and personality mismanagement.